astrolabsoftware/spark3D/Planning.rst

 - publishing :

-  + prépare contribution to Oxford meeting
+  + prepare contribution to Oxford meeting
   + prepare paper to Michel's journal

 - benchmarks for FITS